slbabin/hangman/README.md

 ## Testing and Validation

-- The code was tested in the termital by inputing different invalid values, such as numbers or non-latin characters.
+- The code was tested in the terminal by inputting different invalid values, such as numbers or non-latin characters.
 - Throughout the build of the project, utilized multiple print statements to visualize variable outputs.
 - Validated the code in the PEP8 CI Python Linter with no errors found.